micahwedemeyer/wrenchmode-rack/README.md

 `ignore_test_mode` - (Coming soon...)
 Set to false to if you want the middleware to respond to a project that is in Test mode on Wrenchmode.com This can be useful if you want to test Wrenchmode in a development or staging environment prior to deploying to production.
 (Default true)

+`disable_local_wrench` - (Coming soon...)
+Set to true if you want to disable LocalWrench mode, where the Wrenchmode page is served on your domain.
+Disabling it will instead force a redirect to the Wrenchmode.com domain.
+Note: Unless you explicitly want this behavior, it's best to leave this at the default.
+(Default false)

 `check_delay_secs` - Change this to modify the rate at which the middleware polls Wrenchmode for updates.
 Unlikely that this needs anything faster than the default.
 (Default 5)

 `logging` - Set to true in order to log information from the middleware layer to your logging facility.
 (Default false)